Hear Better, Live Better

 Hearing loss is best described as a decreased sensitivity to sounds.
 Our ears consist of a complex system that includes the outer, middle, and inner ears and a pathway to the part of the brain that allows us to attach meaning to sound – the auditory cortex.
 In order for us to hear, all of these components must be functioning correctly.

 Holes or fluid in the middle ear may also cause hearing issues.
-However, one of the most common causes of hearing loss is excessive exposure to loud noises, such as working at a construction site or witnessing an explosion.
+However, one of the most common causes of audition loss is excessive exposure to loud noises, such as working at a construction site or witnessing an explosion.

 Qualifications for an Audiologist

-When it comes to seeking help for hearing loss, it’s important to know that you’re in the hands of a qualified professional.
 Here are the qualifications to look for when choosing an audiologist.

 - A hearing expert is a specialist who has completed a doctoral degree in audiology and is certified by the American Speech-Language and Hearing Association.

-- A degree in audiology requires knowledge of anatomy, physiology, acoustics, psychoacoustics, speech science and pathology, language development, hearing aid technology and fitting, vestibular assessment, diagnostic audiometry and more.
+- A degree in audiology requires knowledge of anatomy, physiology, acoustics, psychoacoustics, speech science and pathology, language development, hearing aid technology and fitting, vestibular assessment, diagnostic audiometry, and more.

 - Licensing requirements vary by state but generally involve passing an exam administered by the American Speech-Language & Hearing Association (ASHA).